photoprism/photoprism-docs/docs/developer-guide/vision/caption-generation.md

 docker compose exec ollama ollama pull qwen2.5-coder:3b
 ```

-### Step 3: Configure ###
+### Step 3: Configure PhotoPrism

-Create a vision.yml file in the config path (default: `storage/config`) of your PhotoPrism instance, and change the configuration as needed:
+Create a `vision.yml` file in the config path (default: `storage/config`) of your PhotoPrism instance, and change the configuration as needed:

-!!! warning "Important: File Extension"
+!!! warning ""
     The configuration file **must** be named `vision.yml` using the `.yml` extension, **not** `.yaml`.
 Files with the `.yaml` extension will be ignored by PhotoPrism.

-!!! example "`storage/config/vision.yml`"
+!!! example "vision.yml"
     ```yaml
     Models:
     - Type: caption